Rupert Sheldrake: Science and Spiritual Practices (2017)

 Reviews for the book were mostly positive.
 Kirkus Reviews described it as a "grounded and inspiring approach to appreciating the benefits of both science and religion".
 Adam Ford, reviewing the book for the Church Times, describes it as a "useful and very clear introduction to the practice of meditation" combined with a how-to guide on the "healing and happiness-creating power of gratitude".Publishers Weekly reviewed the book as having "accessible suggestions" and "clear arguments", while noting that "a few fuzzy moments, including reliance on many...overly speculative accounts" do not prevent the work from being "otherwise convincing" and "a good case for reincorporating bygone spiritual habits."

-Ways of Going Beyond and Why They Work (2019)
+Ways to Go Beyond and Why They Work (2019)

 Reviews for the book were mixed.
-In The Daily Telegraph, journalist Steven Poole reviewed Sheldrake's writing as "very engaging" and his defense of prayer as working "sometimes, but not always" as "not really good enough".
-Veterinary surgeon and barrister Charles A. Foster, writing in Literary Review, described the book as "a very mixed bag" but also "funny, wise, [and] full of whimsical weirdness".
+In The Daily Telegraph, journalist Steven Poole called Sheldrake's writing "very engaging" and said his defense of prayer worked "sometimes, but not always" and was "not really good enough".
+Veterinary surgeon and barrister Charles A. Foster, writing in Literary Review, called the book "a very mixed bag" but also "funny, wise, [and] full of whimsical weirdness".

-Writing in the Times Literary Supplement, anthropologist Jonathan Benthall describes the book as "an affable, erudite manual to show how life need not be boring", and Sheldrake's arguments as "soft at the edges, sometimes presenting his hypotheses as facts".
+Writing in the Times Literary Supplement, anthropologist Jonathan Benthall called the book "an affable, erudite manual to show how life need not be boring", and Sheldrake's arguments "soft at the edges, sometimes presenting his hypotheses as facts".